nikolayvoronchikhin/jetport-local/README.md

 always set `DEV_MODE` to 1.
 Otherwise, the shared folder functionality will not remain)*

-You can `su USER` and password defaults to `jetport.123`.
 From there you can run tox or other commands against the project.
 And all changes from inside the VM or on host machine will be reflected in both directions.
+To execute these commands, you do not want to be user `vagrant`.
+There are a couple users to choose
+from:

+- `USER` and password defaults to `jetport.123`
+- `jetport` and password defaults to `jetport.123`
+- `root` and password defaults to `vagrant`

 Observe your local machine.
 The `jetport` directory within the clone of jetport-local initially had nothing inside; it should now